titu1994/keras-adabound/README.md

 On a small ResNet 20 with only width and height data augmentations, with batchsize 1024 trained for 100 epochs, the model gets close to 86% on the test set (called v3 below).

+### NOTE: The smaller ResNet 20 models have been removed as they did not perform as expected and were depending on a flaw during the initial implementation.
+The ResNet 32 shows the actual performance of this optimizer.

 ### Train Set Accuracy